 - Most notably, the magnificent Island Marble remains an extremely rare species of Lepidoptera.
 It also bears the scientific name of the Euchloe ausonides insulanus.
 It also happens to only inhabit an extremely limited portion of the world.

-- In addition, entomologists actually previously believed it to be extinct in the wild, since 1908.
-That changed as the result of a survey undertaken in 1998, when researchers discovered several living individuals.
+- Entomologists previously believed this little butterfly to be extinct in the wild, since 1908.
+Quite fortunately, however, that changed as the result of a survey undertaken in 1998, when researchers discovered several living individuals.

-- However, despite all these factors, the gorgeous insect does not yet appear on the IUCN Red List.
+- However, despite all these factors, the gorgeous insect does not yet appear on the IUCN Red List of Threatened Species.
 But the invertebrate has, quite understandably, been recommended for inclusion on that list.

-- Finally, and sadly, it now faces numerous threats to its existence.
+- Finally, and also quite sadly, the Island Marble now faces numerous threats to its existence.
 Habitat loss and climate change pose serious dangers, in addition to invasive species.
 Yet, efforts to preserve the Island Marble are underway.

 Island Marble Physical Description

-First of all, the stunning Island Marble ranks as a medium-sized variety of butterfly.
+First of all, while gorgeous, the sincerely stunning Island Marble only ranks as a medium-sized variety of butterfly.
 Mature individuals attain an average wing width of about 1.75 in (4.5 cm).
 In fact, it resembles the Cabbage White Butterfly in some ways.

 Also, it generally has a primarily creamy-white appearance on the upper side.
 Yet, Nature coupled this with a greenish-yellow underneath.
 Additionally, the upper side has black patterned tips on the wings, and a black rectangle mid-wing.

-But it also displays yet another feature which adds to its distinctive beauty.
+But the Island Marble also displays yet another feature which adds to its distinctive beauty.
 The majority of the body possesses a covering of thick, short, and extremely soft hairs.
 Lastly, these almost always develop as a brilliant white in color.